djradon/public-notes/ar.working-simulations-with-a-foundational-ontology.md

 ---
 id: 3jcfwzyit3vhlebd96pwhxh
 title: Working Simulations with a Foundational Ontology
+desc: >-
-desc: 'outline a foundational simulation ontology (FSO) that models simulations themselves so that not only the domain-specific models can be aligned to a standardized upper level, but also scenario design for ontology-based simulations can be performed by applying state of the art ontology engineering principles'
+  outline a foundational simulation ontology (FSO) that models simulations themselves so that not only the domain-specific models can be aligned to a standardized upper level, but also scenario design for ontology-based simulations can be performed by applying state of the art ontology engineering principles
-updated: 1719943275754
+updated: 1721402181660
 created: 1711700671410
 ---